-NOTE: While the Telex headset can be returned for a refund, minus a $25.00 restocking fee; the custom earpieces cannot be returned once created.
+NOTE: While the Telex headset can be returned within the first 30 days for a refund, minus a minimum $25.00 restocking fee; the custom earpieces cannot be returned once created.

 You will love your headband-free set-up.
 The comfort of your custom earpiece is guaranteed or we will remake it for free.

 This set-up, along with microphone gain and volume control adjustments made by the pilot to customize the package for individual use, enables Regional Jet pilots the freedom to get rid of the David Clark headset and utilize a headband-free headset with boom microphone.
 The pilots enjoy superior comfort and sound via custom earpieces to both ears, while still blocking out a good portion of the cockpit ambient noise.
 No more headbands, and no more bulky, uncomfortable, over-the-ear headsets!

 The Regional Jet has presented some unique challenges for pilots searching for a more comfortable headset.
 The Regional Jets in general have loud cockpits with the Embraer being worse than the Canadair.
 This loud cockpit presents four challenges.

 2) Providing the ability to hear fellow crewmembers and Air Traffic Control Transmissions through the custom earpieces.

 3) Providing clear pilot transmissions without the microphone picking up too much cockpit noise.